Drama

 The slings and arrows of outrageous fortune

-The magic that makes great plays comes from empathy, experience and all that is wondrous and strange, writes University of Melbourne's head of theatre
+There’s no easy answer to writing great plays but part of the magic comes from empathy, experience and all that is wondrous and strange

 The power of queer performance

-University of Melbourne's Alyson Campbell will co-lead the Feral Queer Camp, asking what makes performance queer and how to develop a network of queer thinkers
+Alyson Campbell will co-lead the Feral Queer Camp, hosting activities about what makes performance queer and how we might develop a network of queer thinkers

 Shakespeare and lost plays

-A new book by a University of Melbourne researcher explores the hundreds of lost plays known to Shakespeare’s original audiences and their value to modern drama
+A new book explores the hundreds of plays known to Shakespeare’s original audiences that are now lost to us, and their value to early modern drama

 Putting diversity centre stage

-A new production puts emerging African-Australian theatrical voices centre stage, telling stories that challenge us, says a University of Melbourne expert.
+A new production puts a generation of emerging African-Australian theatrical voices centre stage, telling stories that excite and challenge

 Get with the (political) programming

-If real-life politics is getting you down, University of Melbourne experts recommend fictional political TV power players to inspire your interest instead.
+If real-life politics is getting you down, these fictional political TV power players might inspire your interest instead

 The Crucible reborn